 CERAMICS STUDIO

-A new detached art studio with lots of natural light offers interior and exterior spaces for forming and firing ceramics.
+A new light-filled detached workshop (permitted as an additional detached dwelling unit), offers interior and exterior spaces for forming and firing ceramics.

 LOCATION